How To Build A Weekend Reset Routine That Refreshes Your Mind and Boost Productivity.

 7. Now Let's Reflect

 Your reset isn't just about preparing for your week; it's also a good time to reflect on what you could've done differently in the past.
-Take a few minutes before you set your goals to think about the week that just ended.
+Take a few minutes before setting your goals to reflect on the week that just ended.
 What was good?
 What were your biggest accomplishments?
 Don't forget the small ones.
 Self-acknowledgement of your successes helps build a positive mindset.

 Just remember what challenges you faced.
 Were there times when you felt things were particularly stressful or unproductive?
 Instead of pondering on these things, think about what you could have done differently.
 This isn't about self-criticism, it's about learning and growth.
 This simple practice helps you understand your bad habits, make adjustments, and approach the new week with more confidence..